 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please see my policies to learn more.

-Each August, the girls and I have a “breakfast making day”.
-We make a ton of pancakes, french toast sticks, muffins and whatever other baked goods the girls are interested in at that particular time.
-After the cooking is over, we put everything into freezer bags and throw it all in the freezer until school starts.
+We’d make a ton of pancakes, french toast sticks, muffins and whatever other baked goods the girls were interested in at that particular time.

 Week 1 might have the following options…